-We chatted with Sivakumar Avadiar the co-founder of Environmental Solutions and ES Power to understand what exactly it means to be carbon neutral, what it matters and how we can join the green energy movement.
+Carbon what?
+Carbon-neutral may be a term you’re familiar with but what does it actually mean?
+Furthermore, what is carbon-neutral energy?
+We spoke to Sivakumar Avadiar, co-founder of Environmental Solutions and ES Power, to understand what it means to be carbon neutral, why it matters and how we can join the green energy movement.

 Update (6th June 2019): iSwitch and ES Power announced a new partnership of their electricity retail businesses.
 As part of the partnership, ES Power’s business and residential consumers will be transferred to iSwitch, who will honour the same electricity rate, terms and conditions of their existing contracts. iSwitch and ES Power will work together to promote a sustainable and green Singapore.